dmohl/expectThat/readme.md

 a change to the currently released version of Pavlov to make this possible (the change has been submitted in a pull request).
 For now, the modified version of the Pavlov library can be found in the ext folder of this project.

-* The Jasmine implementation also pollutes the global namespace by adding everything mentioned above for QUnit (except the QUnit specific functions).
+* The Jasmine and Mocha implementations also pollute the global namespace by adding everything mentioned above for QUnit (except the
+QUnit specific functions).
 It is expected that a future version of ExpectThat will eliminate this pollution.

 Getting Involved